hoffmanshf/comment-count/README.md

     ```

 4. Files with invalid filenames will be ignored and rest of valid files will be parsed.
 Error message will be thrown to stdout at runtime.
-5. This program only parses single quote block comment.
+5. This program only parses single quote block comment for Python files.
 It does not handle double quote block comment.

 ## Example